ryzncodes/rsvp-gh/README.md

 ## Troubleshooting

 **Form submissions not appearing in Google Sheet:**

 - Verify the Google Script URL is correctly pasted in script.js
 - Check that the Google Sheet has a sheet named "RSVP Responses"
 - Make sure the web app is deployed with the correct permissions

 **Form validation errors:**

 - Check console for JavaScript errors
 - Verify that all form field IDs match what's referenced in the JavaScript

+## Setup and Configuration

+### Environment Variables

+This project uses environment variables to handle sensitive configuration like API URLs securely:

+1. Copy `.env.example` to `.env`
+2. Update the values in `.env` with your actual configuration
+3. Make sure `.env` is listed in `.gitignore` to prevent committing sensitive data

+For local development, the application loads configuration from `config.js`.
+For production deployment:

+1. Use a build process to replace placeholders in `config.js` with actual values from your environment variables
+2. Alternatively, modify `config.js` manually before deployment (but don't commit these changes)

+**Important:** Never commit sensitive information like API keys or URLs to the repository!

 ## License

 This project is free to use and modify for personal use.